drazioti/NSK-birthday-attack/README.md

 ```
 make all2par
 ```
-This make argument builds the project and we get multy.out which is the excecutable.
+This make argument, builds the project and we get multy.out which is the excecutable.

 ### Running the attack